 - When selecting, imagine playing the piece and ask yourself the following questions: Can I really manage those intricate passages under pressure?
 Will I be able to play it up to speed?
 Is it a style I am familiar with, or will I need to become acquainted with it?
 Does it move or affect me emotionally?
 The last question is undoubtedly the most important.
 It can be a good plan to immediately delete works which are too challenging, gradually reducing the size of the list.

 - If four works are chosen, how will they be programmed?
 You don’t have to play them in chronological order.
 You should endeavour to present them in an order with which you feel comfortable.
 It can be interesting starting with a Contemporary work, for example.

 - Before learning begins, do your research and find out as much as you can about your chosen composers; you will probably need this information for the Viva Voce (question and answer session which takes place after your recital) anyway.
 Dates of birth, style, genre, amount and type of piano repertoire, and for which instrument(s) the works were originally written (if applicable), should all be very familiar to you.

 - Know why you have selected your pieces.
 This will help clarify the selection process.

 - Speak to your teacher (if you have one) at length and maybe seek other opinions and ideas from music professionals.
 It can be enlightening to hear what others say, in order to devise a well-rounded recital.

 - The last tip is, for me, the most important.
-Never select works which reveal your shortcomings (everybody has them).
+Never select works which reveal your shortcomings.
 A diploma is not the place to learn technique; this must be done in private on suitable studies or other repertoire.